Louay-Ben-nessir/Louay-Ben-nessir/README.md

 ## ⚡️ Some stuff about me

-👨‍💻 : I am Computer science student from Tunisia.🇹🇳
+👨‍🔧: I am Computer science student from Tunisia.🇹🇳

-👨‍🔧 : Im mainly intrested in Machine learning and competitive programing.🇹🇳
+👨‍💻 : Im mainly intrested in Machine learning and competitive programing.

 ## 💌 How to reach me:
 👉 : louaybennessir@gmail.com